lukefisher03/obsidian-vault/Projects.md

 Using SDL3 for long term support.
 Build from source.
 Should probably figure out a build system.

 Hopefully I can use SDL as a dynamically linked library.
 [Chapter 16.
 Using Libraries with GCC | Red Hat Product Documentation](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/7/html/developer_guide/gcc-using-libraries#gcc-using-libraries_using-library-gcc) This is a good resource from Red Hat on Dynamic vs Static linking

+- Processes for static vs dynamic linking are pretty much the same.
+Just for static you delete the `.dylib` or `.so` file in your `lib` directory to force the linker to use the `.a` which will statically link the library